nicolasnascimento/Weather-BDD/Features/ListingWeatherOfCities.md

     GIVEN   the App is loading weather info for my prefered cities AND     I am in the HomeScreen
-    AND     I am is not connected to the internet
+    AND     I am connected to the internet

-    WHEN    The app finishes loading
+    WHEN    The app finishes loading with an error

-    THEN    the App should provide a 'Connection error' to the user AND     I should be in
+    THEN    the App should provide a error message to the user AND     I should be presented a Try again App